We also sell this product in the following strengths and total quantities. Select the price to take you to the product.

-Orlistat 120mg 42 Capsules are used to treat obesity by blocking one-third of the fat digested and prevent the fat being absorbed.
+Orlistat is used to treat obesity by blocking one-third of the fat digested and prevent the fat being absorbed.
 The typical recommended dosage of Orlistat 120mg is one capsule three times a day after each main meal.

 Sometimes, the body needs a helping hand to shed weight and in cases where people have tried and failed to lose weight through diet alone, medication can help.
 When combined with a balanced diet, Orlistat can help to boost weight loss for people with a BMI of over 30, or those who have a BMI of 28-30 and who suffer from other risk factors, such as diabetes.

 This product is available over the counter in a 60mg dose under the brand names Alli and Orlos.
 The more effective, 120mg dose is only available on prescription and is known to significantly enhance weight loss when taken in conjunction with a calorie-controlled diet and increase in physical activity.

 Buying prescription weight loss medication online couldn’t be easier: simply add a product to your basket before completing your online consultation.
 If you wish to buy any of the non-prescription, 60mg products, you can do so quickly and easily; simply answer a brief questionnaire and the product will be added to your basket.
 If you require a product which contains 120mg Orlistat, you will need a prescription; this will be issued following a consultation once you have completed your purchase.

 Oxford Online Pharmacy’s team is on hand to advise you on the best medication for your needs.
 Below, we address your most common questions about Orlistat: